Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ## 5. Deployment process

 This chapter provides a complete deployment configuration process for the AW3 platform combined with the PE flexible packaging depalletizing algorithm.
-It serves as a reference for standardized on-site configuration and is applicable to scenarios such as initial deployment of new machines, site relocation, and cargo template resets.
+It serves as a reference for standardized on-site configuration and is applicable to scenarios such as initial deployment of new machines, site relocation, and bag/box template resets.

 #### Step 1: Launch the Software